This post contains affiliate links.

 How much?
 At the moment, it’s $2,500 per month.

 Explore unique stays on Airbnb – like this geometric tree house – and the top-rated hotels on Booking.com to plan your stay in Costa Rica, or check out the top food, culture, and outdoors experiences in the country.
 Some popular expat havens in Costa Rica are the Guanacaste region on the coast and the mountainous Central Valley area.

 5. Thailand Hand to Hand Combat Education Visa

-Visa Duration: 1 Year
+Visa Duration: One Year

-Most digital nomads staying in Thailand long term have to make visa runs out of the country every 90 days.
+Most digital nomads staying in Thailand have to make visa runs out of the country every 90 days.
 If that’s not really your thing you should consider the Hand to Hand Combat Education Visa in Chiang Mai.

 First, you actually get to learn hand to hand combat every week which sounds pretty cool.
 Plus, they’re flexible about missing classes for travel and help you with the required immigration appointments every 90 days.

 On the downside, you’ll have to be based in Chiang Mai instead of Bangkok or on the islands, but on the upside, I spent 3 weeks in the country and Chiang Mai was by far my favorite place.
 Learn some self-defense and get one of these long term visas for digital nomads, what’s not to love about the situation?

 Explore unique stays on Airbnb – like this jungle chalet in Chiang Mai- and the top-rated hotels on Booking.com to plan your stay in Thailand, or check out the top food, culture, and outdoors experiences in the country.